MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/getting-started/part1-simple-extension.md

 ---
 title: "Tutorial part 1: Create a simple extension"
-description: Build an extension that pops up the NASA picture of the day.
+description: Build an extension that displays an image file in a webpage in a pop-up, without JavaScript.
 author: MSEdgeTeam
 ms.author: msedgedevrel
 ms.topic: conceptual